montwa/Ryerson/README.md

 Coffee Price Regression Analysis.ipynb : Is the Official Jupiter Notebook for the project

-Code test.ipynb: Is a Jupiter notebook just for testing purposes, code updates and ideas
+Testing Codes.ipynb: Is a Jupiter notebook just for testing purposes, code updates and ideas

+Checking for Normality.ipynb: is a Jupiter notebook, independant that checks for Normality with the model created for regression, will be added to the project but runs parallel to Coffee Price Regression Analysis.ipynb

+neural_network.npz : is a numpy file created in order to work with the neural network

 Simon Atehortua
 Ryerson ID 501094927